Why Hate The Jews? Good Question – From My Vault

 Once again we witness Islamic madness taking to the streets of the Middle East upset that someone dared portray the lecherous pedophile, faux prophet Mohammad in a way that Islamists, including apparently Obama and Hillary Clinton, take exception with.
 Specific to that point is my following syndicated article that appeared June 8, 2004.
 I believe it is even more valid today than at the time I first wrote it–because while we have Obama and his Secretary of State running American taxpayer-funded ads on Islamic television apologizing to Islamists–they are not apologizing to Israel for their public dismissal of Israeli Prime Minister Benjamin Netanyahu.

 Recently, I wrote a column titled, “Peaceful religion is not spelled I-s-l-a-m.”
-And while I am not unfamiliar with comments from those who elevate Jed Clampett and Archie Bunker to the level of a Rhodes scholar – it was the unabridged visceral hatred of the comments I received that gave me pause.
+And while I am not unfamiliar with comments from those who elevate Whoopi Goldberg and Al Sharpton to the level of a Rhodes scholars – it was the unabridged visceral hatred of the comments I received that gave me pause.

 You see, the negative letter-comments were not attacking me for factually addressing Islam, but rather for quoting from a Jewish scholar.
 Never mind that Professor Moshe Sharon is a scholar of impeccable credentials.
 Never mind that his work I quoted from was accurate.
 Not one piece of the KKK-type hate-mail I received questioned or attempted to dispute the accuracy of Sharon’s research.
 The negativity was solely because I had quoted a Jew.